-- 4 tbsp. melted butter divided (set aside one tbsp.)
+- 4 tablespoons (60 grams) unsalted butter melted and divided (set aside 1 tablespoon)

-- Preheat oven to 400 degrees.
-Spray a 9" cake pan well with cooking spray and set aside.
+- Preheat the oven to 400°F. Spray a 9-inch cake pan well with cooking spray and set aside.

 - In a large bowl, whisk together the flour, sugar, baking powder, and salt.
 Cut in softened butter, then add in milk and stir just until the dough has formed.